Kortenbach/awesome/docs/part-2/introduction-to-flux.md

 ### Built In Functions

-The stdlib comes with a set of “[built-in functions](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/),” meaning that you can use them without importance.
+The stdlib comes with a set of “[built-in functions](https://docs.influxdata.com/influxdb/v2.0/reference/flux/stdlib/built-in/),” meaning that you can use them without importing.
 These are the most commonly used functions, and all the functions introduced so far (`from()`,` range()`, and `filter()`) are built-in.

 ### Imports